 The bill specifies that a bona fide prospective purchaser (BFPP) of a facility (previously contaminated by a hazardous substance) who can demonstrate certain factors relating to that facility, is immune from liability to the state in a civil action.
+A BFPP must have acquired ownership of the facility after January 11, 2002.
 This immunity is limited in scope to the costs incurred by the state for the state's performance of investigational and remedial activities to address the release or threatened release of a hazardous substance from the facility.
+The bill specifies that the affirmative defense is available to a BFPP in any pending civil action as of the bill's effective date or any new civil action initiated thereafter (see COMMENT).
 This type of immunity is not available under current Ohio law.1